-The Intervention Committee is designated by the IPIC Board as an ad hoc Committee of IPIC and its members are appointed by the Board, as per IPIC's intervention policy.
+The Intervention Committee is designated by the IPIC Board.
+Its members are appointed by the Board, as per IPIC's intervention policy.
 The Intervention Committee is responsible for the following activities: monitor or identify judicial and administrative decisions which involve significant issues of law or practice which affect intellectual property; make recommendations to IPIC regarding matters in which IPIC may want to intervene; review and evaluate requests for intervention; where a request for intervention has been approved: supervise Intervention Counsel on all cases where IPIC intervention is sought; develop and approve all submissions made before the Court by the Intervention Counsel; and provide status reports to the Board on all cases where IPIC intervention is sought.